-A 906 Non-Commercial Occupancy Permit is required anytime an applicant desires to construct event related items in the public right-of-way (street) prior to the permitted time of a street closure or outside of the closure boundaries included in the approved Special Event Permit.
+A 906 Non-Commercial Occupancy Permit is required anytime an applicant desires to construct event related items in the public right-of-way (street/sidewalk) or to park/stage in the street prior to the permitted time of a street closure or outside of the closure boundaries included in the approved Special Event Permit.
 Event coordinators must provide necessary pedestrian or vehicle traffic control devices for items erected on streets and sidewalks.
 For safety purposes, dumpsters located on streets before or after streets are formally closed must have reflective tape on them or have two lighted traffic barrels placed in the lane warning approaching traffic of the obstruction.
 Items constructed on sidewalks may require signage redirecting pedestrians to an alternate route.
-The Division of Traffic Management will designate the quantity and type of traffic control devices required.

-When a 906 Non-Commercial Occupancy Permit is issued, parking has been requested to be removed.
-Emergency No Stopping signs must be posted 72 hours in advance and emailed to colspermits@columbus.gov and tempnsat@columbus.gov to advise the public the areas that will be designated "No Parking".
-The original 906 Non-Commercial Occupancy Permit must be on the driver's side dashboard of the lower front window of the vehicle.

-922 Non-Commercial Occupancy Permits are obtained for the purpose of closing the curb lane to park food trucks outside of a designated Commercial Zone or Residential Zone.
-Each food truck must also have a Mobile Food Vendor License (MFV) and MFV Public Right-of-Way Permit issued by the License Section of the Department of Public Safety.
+When a 906 Non-Commercial Occupancy Permit is issued or parking has been requested to be removed, Emergency No Stopping signs must be posted 72 hours in advance and emailed to colspermits@columbus.gov and tempnsat@columbus.gov to advise the public the areas that will be designated "No Parking".
+Event related vehicles parking in these spaces must have the 906 Non-Commercial Occupancy Permit located on the driver's side dashboard of the lower front window of the vehicle.
+906 Non-Commercial Occupancy Permits are obtained for the purpose of closing the curb lane to park food trucks outside of a designated Commercial Zone or Residential Zone.
+Each food truck must also have a Mobile Food Vendor License (MFV) and MFV Public Right-of-Way Permit issued by the License Section of the Department Building and Zoning Services.
 If tables are placed on the adjoining sidewalk, a 906 Non-Commercial Occupancy Permit must be obtained from the Right-of-Way Permits Section.
 There is a 3-10 business day waiting policy for Occupancy Permits.
 No permits will be issued on any street or area that is a no stopping zone.